 - Add the eggs, one at a time, scraping the bowl after each addition.
-Stir in the vanilla extract.
+Stir in the vanilla extract and oil.

 - Divide the batter evenly between the cake pans.
 Bake for 35-45 minutes until a tester comes out clean and the center of the cake lightly springs back when touched.